 “Don't think that one will do much good."

 “You’ve said that before,” said Oralech, standing.
 He held something in his arms.
-Brighton, manage with some lingering strength to pull himself into a seated position, could just barely make out the sodden rusty fur peeking out from over the doctor’s arm.
+Brighton, who had managed with some lingering strength to pull himself into a seated position, could just barely make out the sodden rusty fur peeking out from over the doctor’s arm.

 Erisa gave a sigh.
 She’d have crossed her arms, if she weren’t carrying a rifle and a bag of squealing imps.
 “Oralech.
 It’s a drive imp.
 We got a bunch of ‘em.
 We’ll have more, once we get the fuck out of here--